rawanalex20/web-journal-app/README.md

 `node server.js`

-and on run localhost on the specified port.
+and run localhost on the specified port.
 You can configure server to listen to a port on your own as long as the same port is in the adress path in the browser.
 The console should show this message:
 `server running on port: <port-number>`